Chapter 7 : Seven

 “Sorry,” said Lance after a moment.
 “That last bit was inappropriate, and I shouldn’t have said it.
 But what do you think, Victoire?”

 “It sounds great,” said Victoire honestly.
-“Not that I’m the power-hungry type, or anything, but I’ll always be at your side.”
+“I’d be honored to be at your side.”

 Lance grinned.
 “You mean it?”